-Much of Jane’s work uses substances that carry with them an ancient history as sustainable, local materials: raw, local pigments (ochres from Clearwell caves and inks fron Bideford in Devon, for instance and powdered Pembrokeshire slates and lichens); natural oils and waxes: gold and other leaves and organic mushroom and acorn inks from Cambrigeshire.
-She is very aware of the ancient histories and ‘ghost presences’ that her materials bring to her work (blends of wax and pigment, for instance, were some of the earliest art materials ever used, included in Etruscan; ancient Egyptian and ancient Greek art).
-She delights in the juxtaposition of these ancient materials with her contemporary abstract paintings.
+Much of Jane’s work uses substances that carry with them an ancient history as art materials: raw, local pigments (ochres from Clearwell caves and inks fron Bideford in Devon, for instance and powdered Pembrokeshire slates and lichens); natural oils and waxes: gold and other leaves and organic mushroom and acorn inks from Cambrigeshire.
+She is aware of the ancient histories and ‘ghost presences’ that her materials bring to her work.
+(Blends of wax and pigment, for instance, were some of the earliest art materials ever used, included in Etruscan; ancient Egyptian and ancient Greek art).
+Jane delights in the juxtaposition of these ancient materials with her contemporary abstract paintings.
 The handmade oil paints she uses are produced organically and relatively locally by Michael Harding, whose workshops are in Cwmbran, South Wales, mid-way between Jane’s two homes.
 The gold leaf she uses is also resourced and produced ethically from conflict-free zones by the Manetti family, who have been supplying the art world with gold leaf from their series of state-of -the -art factories in Florence since 1600.

 Traethmawr cliffs: oil, wax, Chinese ink and powdered lichen and slate pigment on Khadi paper: 100 x 140cm.
 (Sold).